Puss in Boots: The Last Wish: Box office

+Puss in Boots: The Last Wish grossed $186.1 million in the United States and Canada, and $298.2 million in other territories, for a worldwide total of $484.3 million.
+It is the tenth-highest-grossing film of 2022.
+Deadline Hollywood calculated the film's net profit as $120.2 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it eighth on their list of 2022's "Most Valuable Blockbusters".
+By March 2023, it ultimately became a sleeper hit, which was attributed to positive feedback, word-of-mouth, and minimal competition from family films.

-In the United States and Canada, Puss in Boots: The Last Wish was projected to gross $25–30 million from 4,000 theaters over its four-day opening weekend.
+In the United States and Canada, Puss in Boots: The Last Wish was projected to gross $25–30 million from 4,099 theaters over its five-day opening weekend.
 The film made $3.2 million on its first day and $2.9 million on its second, with The Hollywood Reporter noting that Winter Storm Elliot and the threat of a tripledemic surge in COVID-19 and flu cases could affect the box office in the subsequent days.
 It went on to debut to $12.4 million in its opening weekend (and an estimated total of $26.2 million over the six days), finishing second behind holdover Avatar: The Way of Water.
-Despite opening below projections, Universal’s president of domestic distribution Jim Orr and box office analysts believed the film could make up ground in the coming weeks through word-of-mouth and schools being on holiday.
+Despite opening below projections, Universal's president of domestic distribution Jim Orr and box office analysts believed the film could make up ground in the coming weeks through word-of-mouth and schools being on holiday.
 In its second weekend, Puss in Boots: The Last Wish grew 35% from its debut weekend, grossing $16.8 million.
 Its third weekend, the film fell 19% with $13.5 million, which was the first non-holiday weekend in its run.
 The film made $14.5 million in its fourth weekend and $18.9 million over the four day Martin Luther King Jr. Weekend (Friday–Monday) while also crossing the $100 million mark at the United States and Canadian box office.
-Puss in Boots: The Last Wish is the tenth highest-grossing film of 2022 in the U.S and Canada.
+Puss in Boots: The Last Wish was the tenth highest-grossing film of 2022 in the United States and Canada, and completed its domestic theatrical run on April 20, 2023.